 You can even skip stirring them after adding ingredients, just make sure to add the yogurt first, then cover all the oats with your milk.
 This will ensure the oats get hydrated and soften up.
 Stir them before eating.

-These peanut butter banana overnight oats, and many others also store well, so make extra servings, or pop leftovers back in the fridge for later if you're less hungry.
+These peanut butter banana overnight oats with yogurt, and many others also store well, so make extra servings, or pop leftovers back in the fridge for later if you're less hungry.

 Ingredients

-Scroll down to the peanut butter banana overnight oats recipe card for the amounts of each ingredient, but here's a quick visual + description of what's in this recipe.
+Scroll down to the peanut butter banana overnight oats with yogurt recipe card for the amounts of each ingredient, but here's a quick description of what's in this recipe.

 - Greek yogurt: Adds creaminess, protein, and helps hydrate oats.
 Use plain, vanilla or fruit flavored.